AlephSquirrel/Merriment/README.md

 # Merriment

-Merriment is a 2D stack-based programming language, inspired by Befunge and similar languages.
-Merriment asks the question: what if you could define new commands using the language itself?
-To that end, Merriment has 2 features not present in most fungeoids: code is written in multiple codeboxes which can call each other with single-character commands, and there is a velocity stack which can be used to manipulate the velocity of the IP.
+Merriment is a 2D stack-based programming language.
+I wanted it to be a bit nicer to program in than other similar languages, so it has the capability to define new commands.
+This by itself is nothing new; Funge-98 has "fingerprints" which redefine the commands A-Z. But in Merriment, new commands are written in Merriment.
+Could you say these are just function calls?
+Basically, yes, but there is a "velocity stack" which these commands can access, letting them manipulate the velocity of the IP.
+This lets you do things like define new types of redirecting commands, new types of control flow, etc.

 ## Usage
 `python3 Merriment.py program` (file name is `program.merry`)